jcsec-security/CosmWasm-audit-roadmap/README.md

 ### CosmWasm

-At this point, you already have at least basic knowledge of blockchain techs, smart contracts, and rust.
+At this point, you already have at least basic knowledge of blockchain techs, smart contracts, and Rust.
 It is about time to actually get into CosmWasm!
 There is a set of posts featured by Ethan Frey [(@ethanfrey)](https://github.com/ethanfrey) that are now outdated but could still give you a nice overview and comparison with other techs:
 - [CosmWasm for Developers](https://blog.cosmos.network/cosmwasm-for-developers-7640ee38430f)
 - [CosmWasm for CTOs 0](https://medium.com/cosmwasm/cosmwasm-for-ctos-f1ffa19cccb8), [I: the architecture](https://medium.com/cosmwasm/cosmwasm-for-ctos-i-the-architecture-59a3e52d9b9c), [II: advanced usage](https://medium.com/cosmwasm/cosmwasm-for-ctos-ii-advanced-usage-ee04ce95d1d0), [IV: native integrations](https://medium.com/cosmwasm/cosmwasm-for-ctos-iv-native-integrations-713140bf75fc)